An exquisite photography book featuring the collaborative work of fashion photographer Tom

 Kublin and a celebration of his creative union with Cristóbal Balenciaga during the fashion

 house's postwar heyday in Paris.
-More than 100 photographs by Kublin capture the golden age of
+More than 140 photographs and film stills by Kublin capture

-Balenciaga couture in the 1950s and 1960s from the impeccable elegance of the collection
+the golden age of Balenciaga couture in the 1950s and 1960s from the impeccable elegance of

-Harper's Bazaar UK who looks back on Kublin's work for the magazine at a pivotal time in its
+editor-in-chief of Harper's Bazaar UK who looks back on Kublin's work for the magazine at a

-history.
-Honouring the successes and innovations of Tom Kublin's stellar career this book
+pivotal time in its history.
+Honouring the successes and innovations of Tom Kublin's stellar

-House of Balenciaga.
+iconography of the House of Balenciaga.